How much does it cost to paint your house?

 Below is a list of main factors that affect the labour cost of a job.
 These are the things that a painter takes into consideration when preparing his or her quote for interior house painting.

-Number of coats of paint required:
+no. of coats of paint required

+Another pretty obvious one!
+For the majority of residential repaints two coats are sufficient but if you’re repainting dark coloured walls with a light colour you may need three which of course will take more time.
 The same goes for fresh gyprock which requires one application of undercoat (primer) and two of topcoat.
 Commercial make goods at the end of a lease period can probably get away with one coat if they are repainting with the same colour.

 Cornices are the mouldings round the wall of a room just below the ceiling.
 Cornices are used to properly finish a room and vary in size and style from simple to decorative where they serve as a feature as well as a finish.
 For the most part cornices must be painted with a brush and if large and / or decorative become more labour intensive.

-Height of ceilings and ceiling roses:
+height of ceilings and ceiling roses

 If the ceilings are higher you have to work with ladders (not step stools) and long handled rollers both of which compromise your manoeuvrability and slow down the whole process.
 Ceiling roses ‘interrupt’ the rolling process because they have to be cut in with a brush.